 Catherine Howard might otherwise have been ‘Mrs Culpeper’

 While at court Catherine Howard had a relationship with a Thomas Culpeper, a gentleman of the king’s privy chamber, and rumours abounded that the pair were to be married.
 But it was Henry who secured Catherine’s hand: having fallen in love with Catherine and sent her gifts and love letters, on 28 July 1540 – just three weeks after the king’s marriage to Anne of Cleves was annulled – he married Catherine at Oatlands Palace in Surrey, making her his fifth queen.
 For Catherine it was “a truly spectacular rise from obscurity to the seat of power,” says Josephine Wilkinson.

 A portrait of Anne of Cleves by Hans Holbein the Younger.
 (Photo by © Historical Picture Archive/CORBIS/Corbis via Getty Images)

-Henry was nearly 50 years old when he married the teenage Catherine, and he was in failing health.
+Henry was nearly 50 years old when he married the teenage Catherine – at least 30 years older than her – and he was in failing health.
 “Incapacitated by an ulcerated jousting wound in his leg, Henry’s girth had increased at an alarming rate,” says historian Tracy Borman.
 “When he became king he had been a trim 32 inches around the waist; by the time he met Anne of Cleves it was closer to 52 inches.”

 Henry VIII, from a painting by Hans Holbein the Younger, c1520.
 (Photo by Hulton Archive/Getty Images)

-Catherine Howard was stepmother to Mary Tudor and Elizabeth I
+Did Catherine Howard have a relationship with Mary Tudor and Elizabeth I?

 Catherine, who was at least two and possibly even seven years younger than Henry’s elder daughter, Mary, found the role of stepmother difficult.